Updated: May 25th, 2025

 But what happens if your cortisol rhythm is upside down?
 Or if levels are too high or too low all the time?
 That’s when the symptoms of adrenal fatigue begin to show up.

 And what creates imbalanced cortisol levels?
-Your adrenal glands inability to produce or release appropriate amounts.
+The inability of your adrenal glands to produce or release appropriate amounts of the essential hormone.
 And that comes from a disconnect in the communication from your brain to the glands.

 What causes these mixed signals?